Don't ban coconut oil in Mauritius

 After suffering from several years of vilification, coconut oil has in recent years gone through a rebirth as its tremendous health benefits were brought to light.
 More and more people now regularly consume high-quality organic, virgin, cold-pressed coconut oil.

-We are therefore asking that the ministry of health not only allow coconut oil to be sold in Mauritius but also amend these outdated laws immediately so that Mauritians can continue (or start if you haven't tried it yet) to enjoy the beneficial effects of coconut oil.
+In the meantime, with your help and support, we are asking that the MOH allow coconut oil to be sold in Mauritius so that Mauritians can continue (or start if you haven't tried it yet) to enjoy the beneficial effects of coconut oil.

 Join us in demanding that our right to do good for our health is not impeded by the small-mindedness or lethargy of a few unenlightened individuals.